-- All candidates must pass a fingerprinting and criminal background check prior to participating in any clinical experiences in the program. - All candidates must submit a passing score (as established by the state of Maryland) on the PRAXIS II Content Test in the area in which they seek certification by June 15. - All candidates seeking certification in teaching world languages must submit a score of at least Advanced Low on an official Oral Proficiency Interview arranged through Language Testing International by June 15. - All candidates must meet Practicum I Candidacy requirements. - To continue in the program, candidates must maintain a 3.0 or higher GPA with no grade lower than C and no incomplete grades for each semester. - Candidates must attain an acceptable or higher rating on an applicable candidate dispositions and responsibilities evaluation for each administration (including remediation process) of the evaluation instrument.
+- All candidates must pass a fingerprinting and criminal background check prior to participating in any clinical experiences in the program. - All candidates must meet Practicum I Candidacy requirements. - To continue in the program, candidates must maintain a 3.0 or higher GPA with no grade lower than C and no incomplete grades for each semester. - Candidates must attain an acceptable or higher rating on an applicable candidate dispositions and responsibilities evaluation for each administration (including remediation process) of the evaluation instrument.